 The first step to ensuring every single person who contributes to creating Princess Polly products is respected, safe and healthy, is to map out our supply chain.
 We’ve traced and audited 100% of our tier one suppliers (these are the factories which manufacture our products).

 Our factories are able to subcontract non-functional processes to other factories.
 This approved subcontracting, such as printing graphics onto tops and gold plating our jewelry, make up our tier two suppliers.
-Our next goal is to trace and map our entire tier two supply chain by the end of 2023.
+In 2022, we traced 100% of our tier two supply chain, and are now working to risk assess each site.

 We do not outsource to other manufacturers where we can’t be sure our ethical standards are upheld, and we also have a strict ‘no order subcontracting’ policy for our suppliers, meaning they can’t send our orders to different factories which have not been verified.